dufourc1/Deep-Learning-mini-projects/Proj2/README.md

 ### Optimizer
 Child of `Module`

-Define the optimizer `SGD` (stochastic gradient descent) with the momentum option
+Define the optimizer `SGD` (stochastic gradient descent) with the momentum option.
+The inital momentum is initialized at 0.

 ### Functionals
 Child of `Module`

-Define the activation functions `Relu` and `Tanh`
+Define the activation functions `Relu` and `Tanh`.
+The `forward` and  `backward` functions are used to compute the evaluation and derivative of the activation function.
+The activation functions "remember" their last input and output in order to make backpropagation easier.

 ### Sequential
 Child of `Module`

-Build an usual sequential module
+Build an usual sequential module as in `torch.nn`

 ### Criterion
-Implementation of the losses. `self.backward()` returns the derivative of the loss wrt to the input
+Implementation of the losses. `self.backward()` returns the derivative of the loss wrt to the input.
+The criterion also remember the last input and target to facilitate the backward pass.

 ## Authors